krodik/PlaygroundE/Readme Image/Readme.txt

-This folder stores images for the README file.
+This folder stores images for the README.md